Berlin-Koeln/Berlin-Koeln/README.md

-- 👋 Hi, I’m
+- 👋 Hi, I’m Christian Berlin
-- 👀 I’m interested in
+- 👀 I’m interested in creating digital worlds and games.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning c#
-- 📫 How to reach me
+- 📫 How to reach me info@tpgames.de

 <!---
 Berlin-Koeln/Berlin-Koeln is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.